espressif/arduino-esp32/libraries/Zigbee/examples/Zigbee_On_Off_Light/README.md

 ### Configure the Project

 Set the LED GPIO by changing the `LED_PIN` definition.
 By default, the LED_PIN is `RGB_BUILTIN`.
-By default, the `neoPixelWrite` function is used to control the LED.
+By default, the `rgbLedWrite` function is used to control the LED.
 You can change it to digitalWrite to control a simple LED.

 #### Using Arduino IDE